oliverrgs/coin-game/README.md

 - The strategy is deterministic and guaranteed to succeed
 - You can experiment with different coin arrangements before spinning

+## 😈 Malicious Mode

+### What It Does
+When enabled, the game actively works against you by rotating the Lazy Susan to give you the worst possible state:

+- **3+ of Same Type**: If there are 3+ heads or tails, the Lazy Susan rotates so your selected cups show 2 of that type
+- **2 of Each**: If there are 2 heads and 2 tails, the Lazy Susan rotates so your selected cups show 1 head and 1 tail
+- **Active Sabotage**: The game literally moves the coins around to make your life harder

+### Challenge Level
+- **Normal Mode**: Guaranteed win in ≤4 spins with optimal strategy
+- **Malicious Mode**: Much harder!
+The game actively prevents you from seeing helpful combinations
+- **Persistent**: Malicious mode stays enabled across new games until you disable it

+### Strategy in Malicious Mode
+- **Adaptive Approach**: You can't rely on the same systematic strategy
+- **Multiple Spins**: You'll likely need more spins to win
+- **Risk Assessment**: Sometimes you must spin without seeing optimal combinations
+- **Pattern Recognition**: Learn to work around the malicious interference

 ## 🎮 How to Play

 1. **Start the Game**: Run `python coin_game_gui.py`